Middle East Women’s

 Why are we needed?

 Core changes are needed to treat women with equality and full recognition of their giftedness.
-Christian organizations and churches must be fully convinced of women’s capabilities and invest in female leaders to help them utilize their talents to make a lasting impact.
+Organizations, whether faith-based or secular, must be fully convinced of women’s capabilities and invest in female leaders to help them utilize their talents to make a lasting impact.

 All the more, women need role models who can support and guide them.
-We desire to assist women to integrate more fully in the organizations they are serving.
-With the desire to empower a new generation of women leaders, we focus on their need to strengthen relationships, receive media training, develop action plans and partner in collaborative leadership initiatives.
+We desire to assist women to integrate more fully in the organizations they serve.
+With the desire to empower a new generation of women leaders, we focus on their need to strengthen relationships, receive leadership training, develop action plans and partner in collaborative media initiatives.

-- Host leadership forums to introduce network participants and provide media training
+- Host leadership forums to introduce network participants and provide leadership and media training

 - Gather focus groups that can research and respond to field driven initiatives